j0r1/GRALE2/README.md

 ### Using conda ###

 The easiest way to install pygrale is using the [conda](http://conda.pydata.org/docs/intro.html) tool of the [Anaconda Python](https://www.anaconda.com/) distribution.
-Just run the command:
+To create a separate environment (recommended) for GRALE, just run the command:

-    conda install -c jori pygrale grale2modules
+    conda create -n grale -c jori pygrale grale2modules

+This then creates the environment called `grale`, in which all of the necessary components are installed.
 This should work on all platforms.

 ### Manual build ###